nivgartzi/Priority-Queue/README.md

 # PriorityQueue
-Consisting a collection of heap-ordered trees, the structure aimed for priority queue operations usage.
+Consisting of a collection of heap-ordered trees, the structure aimed for priority queue operations usage.